alexisP/alexisp.github.io/_posts/2022-12-14-aks-prometheus-grafana.md

 In this article, we have seen how to setup a Prometheus/Grafana stack using Azure managed services to monitor our Kubernetes clusters and these services are quite new (Prometheus is still in preview).
 But you may know that there is also another native monitoring capability called Containers Insights which give you lots of features around Kubernetes clusters observability.

-Actually, Containers Insights is not only metrics oriented as it also collects logs and send it into Log Analytics workspace.
+Actually, Containers Insights is not only metrics oriented as it also collects logs and send them into a Log Analytics workspace.
 For the metrics part, Container Insights now propose 2 options:
 - send the data to either Azure Monitor Logs through the monitoring addon
 - send the data to Azure Monitor managed service for Prometheus through the metrics addon

 So the Prometheus part can be been as a subpart of the global Container Insights solution, even if it can be used independently.

-Grafana is not part of Container Insights and overlap with Azure Monitor Workbooks feature as a visualization solution.
-Both can be used in paralell and which one to use is more of a personal preference.
+Grafana is not part of Container Insights and overlaps with Azure Monitor Workbooks feature as a visualization solution.
+Both can be used in parallel and which one to use is more of a personal preference.

 Conclusion
 ==========